zeta1999/korali/docs/manual/dev/collaborating.rst

 * What input arguments have been used

-* What results where expected but not delivered
+* What results were expected but not delivered